estensland/tweet_now_2_single_user_redux/readme.md

 After cloning to local store:
 Decrypt / decompress `credentials.tc` into `/config`

+Caution: don't run `bundle update`.
+Seems to interfere with some gems.

 Run these commands in terminal to setup:

-`bundle update`
 `shotgun`

 Goal: learn about OAuth v1.